doratiass/ml_for_epidemiology/README.md

 The lecture provides a comprehensive introduction to the machine learning workflow, from study design to model interpretation, using a real-world case study.
 The goal is to bridge the gap between traditional epidemiological methods and modern predictive modeling techniques, equipping students with the conceptual understanding and practical R coding skills to apply ML in their own research.

+The lecture is publicly available here [ML for Epidemiology Presentation](https://doratiass.github.io/ml_for_epidemiology/ "null").

 ## Case Study and Publication

 The concepts and examples presented in this lecture are based on the following published paper: